How to Hide the Smell of Smoke

 1) Change your clothes.

-Even if you think you managed to cover up and remove the smoke smell from your room or car and mask the odor the smell will most defintely still be on your clothes.
+Even if you think you managed to cover up and remove the smoke smell from your room or car and mask the odor the smell will most definitely still be on your clothes.

 - Bring a spare change of clothes if you are smoking at a friends house.